kiana1317/particle_filter_project/README.md

 ### Objective
 *Describe the goal of this project.*

-The goal of this project was to use principles about robot localization to help the robot locate itself within a room.
-Using just a map of the space and Monte Carlo localization, the robot must localize itself within the context of the map and use that information to navigate towards the exit.
+The goal of this project was to use principles of particle filtering and robot localization to help the robot self-localize within a room.
+Using just a map of the space and Monte Carlo localization, the robot must localize itself, including its estimated pose, within the context of the map and use that information to navigate towards the exit.
 ___
 ### High-level Approach
 *High-level description (1 paragraph): At a high-level, describe how you solved the problem of robot localization.
 What are the main components of your approach?*

-To solve the problem of robot localization, we used a randomized particle cloud to pinpoint the position of the robot using information about the map, the robot's actual movements, and the proximity of objects within the space.
+To solve the problem of robot localization, we used particle filtering, which makes use of a randomized particle cloud of hypotheses for the actual robot pose to construct a posterior density for the true robot pose, using information about the map, data from the robot's actual movements, the proximity of objects within the space as reported by the robots scan sensor, and proximity of objects in the map to the hypothesized particle locations and orientations.
 Furthermore, we parsed the assignment into three parts: movement, computation of importance weights, and resampling.
-After initializing a particle cloud using the map information about occupancy (what spaces could the robot inhabit given the map), we mirrored the robot's movements onto the particles within the particle cloud to get a sense of what the particle's positioning would be as the robot.
-To compute the importance weights, we used parts of the likelihood fields calculation to determine how closely what the robot was sensing around itself aligned the surroundings for each particle.
-After computing the updated weights for the particles, we resampled the particles within the particle cloud to reflect the updated weighted probabilities.
+After initializing a particle cloud using the map information about occupancy (what spaces could the robot inhabit given the map), we mirrored the robot's movements onto the particles within the particle cloud, which provide a sense of the particle's positioning within the map as the robot moves within the space.
+To compute the importance weights, we used a form of ray-tracing to construct parts of the likelihood field and determine how closely the scan output from the robot aligned with a hypothetical scan centered on, and oriented with each particle.
+After computing the updated weights for the particles based on the goodness of fit of these scans, we resampled the particles within the particle cloud to reflect the updated weighted probabilities.
 ___
 ### In-depth Approach
 *For each of the 3 main steps of the particle filter (movement, computation of importance weights, and resampling), please provide the following:*